elisacio/Health-Guardian-Project/README.md

 This application is backed by academic research.
 The related documentation can be found in this repository:

 * **[Bibliographic Research](https://github.com/elisacio/Health-Guardian-Project/blob/main/Health_Guardian_bibliographie.pdf)**: A state-of-the-art review on the subject (written in French).
-* **[Abstract](https://github.com/elisacio/Health-Guardian-Project/blob/main/Abstract_Menstrual_Cycle_Prediction.pdf)**: A detailed research paper that focuses more specifically on the menstrual cycle prediction model.
+* **[Extended Abstract](https://github.com/elisacio/Health-Guardian-Project/blob/main/Abstract_Menstrual_Cycle_Prediction.pdf)**: A detailed research paper that focuses more specifically on the menstrual cycle prediction model.

 **[This GitHub repository](https://github.com/elisacio/Menstrual-Cycle-Prediction-Tool)** provides codebase, synthetic datasets and experiments used to build and train the menstrual cycle prediction algorithm.